MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-virtual.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to deploy a virtualized single node or multi-node Azure Local, version 23H2 instance on a host system running Hyper-V on the Windows Server 2022, Windows 11, or later operating system (OS).
+This article describes how to deploy a virtualized Azure Local instance running version 23H2 on a host system running Hyper-V on the Windows Server 2022, Windows 11, or later operating system (OS).

 You need administrator privileges for the Azure Local virtual deployment and should be familiar with the existing Azure Local solution.
 The deployment can take around 2.5 hours to complete.